Do you need employer's liability insurance for volunteers?

 What exactly is employer's liability insurance?

-Employer's liability insurance covers against allegations of injury or illness to employees arising our of their employment; it a legal requirement for any organisation, including charities, that has employees on a full-time or part-time basis.
-The employer's Liability (Compulsory Insurance) Act 1969 requires employers to have a minimum limit of £5m, although many insurers offer higher levels of cover.
+In order to answer this question, it’s first important to understand what this type of insurance actually is and how it works.
+Put simply, employers’ liability insurance financially safeguards a business or charity against allegations of injury or illness to employees arising out of their employment.
+It is a legal requirement for any organisation, including charities, that has employees on a full-time or part-time basis.
+The Employers' Liability (Compulsory Insurance) Act 1969 requires employers to have a minimum limit of £5m, although many insurers offer higher levels of cover.

-While some charities believe they don't need the cover if they don't have any paid staff on their books, they still have a duty of care for volunteers as they do for their paid employees.
-Having adequate insurance in place for volunteers is essential.
+While some charities believe they don't need the cover if they don't have any paid staff on their books, they still have the same duty of care for volunteers as they do for their paid employees.
+For this reason, having adequate insurance in place for volunteers can be essential.

-Unfortunately, there is not a definitive answer as to whether you need employer's liability insurance to cover your volunteers.
-Insuring your volunteers against injury and illness usually falls into one of two covers - either public liability insurance or employer's liability insurance - depending on your charity's insurance policy.
-If you're unsure which it is, speak to your insurer or broker.
+That being said, there is not a definitive answer as to whether you legally require employers' liability insurance to cover your volunteers.
+Insuring your volunteers against injury and illness usually falls into one of two covers - either public liability insurance or employers' liability insurance - depending on your charity's insurance policy.
+If you're unsure which it is, speak to your insurer.

-Markel insurance policies cover volunteers under employer's liability insurance (with a limit of £10m) which covers against allegations of injury or illness suffered by both your employees and volunteers; for further information, visit our charity insurance page.
+Markel Direct insurance policies cover volunteers under employers' liability insurance (with a limit of £10m) which covers against allegations of injury or illness suffered by both your employees and volunteers.
+For further information, visit our charity insurance page.